Breaking News | Man sets self, girlfriend ablaze in Benue

 “Nicodemus was not happy with the lady over her decision to leave him for another man.

 “He had earlier abandoned his wife and kids for Shiminenge.
-So, he couldn’t bear the disappointment,” the neighbor, who preferred anonymity, said.
+So, he couldn’t bear the disappointment,” the neighbor, who preferred anonymity”.

 Comments